 Hyung Min is a Senior Lecturer in Urban Planning, Faculty of Architecture, Building and Planning.
 His research focuses on the economic and spatial dynamics of cities, investigating the urban implications of global activities such as Foreign Direct Investment, international students, and international real estate investment.
 His research pays attention to globalisation of Korean urban development, South and North Korean cities, and Korean outward investment.
 More information

-Dr Wonsun Shin, Senior Lecturer in Media and Communications
+Dr Wonsun Shin, Associate Professor in Media and Communications

 Associate Professor Jeffrey Robertson